proxytranslation/user-docs/dashboard/menu/discovery/pages.md

 - pathnames are first checked for inclusion, then exclusion.

-- a pathname needs to match a single rules from the enabled set.
+- a pathname has to match only one from the set of enabled rules.
 Each such rule is applied to the path in sequence until a match is found or there are no more rules.

 - the rules are **strings** and matched from the beginning of the pathname.
 The proxy does not analyze them in detail or produce complex internal representations.